 - Place a tray big enough on top so the buns don’t dry out and will have enough space to grow without touching the sides and top of the tray.

 - Place the tray at room temperature for 1 to 2 hours or until double, I used the trick of the oven and the bowl with boiling water again.

 - Now time to bake the buns.
-Preheat the oven at 190 C or 375 F. Meanwhile prepare your egg wash and with a silicone brush or any cooking brush you have, brush carefully the egg wash onto the buns and when the oven has reach the temperature needed bake them for 16 to 18min or until golden brown.
+Preheat the oven to 190 C or 375 F. Meanwhile prepare your egg wash with a silicone brush or any cooking brush you have, brush carefully the egg wash onto the buns and when the oven has reached the temperature needed bake them for 16 to 18min or until golden brown.
 When the time is up you can brush them with melted butter if you wish, I didn’t.
 Just wait a few minutes before transferring them to a wire rack to fully cool down.

 6 servings per container

 - Saturated Fat 0.8g 4%